ewoodhead/QuantumNPA.jl/README.md

 ```
 In all of these:
 - Party numbers start from 1.
-- The parameters called `input`, `output`, and `index` either be integers or
+- The parameters called `input`, `output`, and `index` can be either integers
-  arrays or ranges of integers.
+  or arrays or ranges of integers.
 - The parameter `conj` is optional and defaults to `false` if it is omitted.

 Some examples: